rvrebcev/near-development-101/content/near101_chapter_1.md

 yarn add global asbuild
 ```

-We recommend using a code editor that supports code completion and syntax highlighting for TypeScript to help you write AssemblyScript code.
+We recommend using a code editor that supports code completion and syntax highlighting for TypeScript to help you write AssemblyScript code like Visual Studio Code or Atom.
+During this course we are going to use Visual Studio Code.

 ### 1.2 Project Setup

 Now we will set up our project.
+First, let's create a root directory `near-course` where we put all things together.

 #### 1.2.1 `asconfig.json`